raspberrypilearning/3D-scene/en/step_3.md

 + What will your scenery look like?

-As on a stage in the theatre, scenery tends to be made up of anything which in real-life does not move.
-This could include a mountainscape with pine trees, a street with houses, a wood with flowers, the moon with rocks, or a bedroom wall with furniture - whatever suits your project best.
+Imagine a stage in the theatre.
+Scenery tends to be made up of anything which in real-life does not move such as a mountainscape with pine trees, a street with houses, a forest with flowers, the moon with rocks, or a bedroom wall with furniture - whatever suits your project best.

+Things which are further away from the audience are smaller and lighter in colour.
+This creates a greater sense of depth and helps to make things more realistic.

+Look at the examples below:

 ![Image with sprites and backdrops](images/sprite-backdrop.png)

-Think again about the theatre, characters then move through the scenery.
-Things which are further away from the audience are smaller and lighter in colour.

-This is called **depth**, and it makes things feel more realistic when you watch them (even cartoons!)

-When we look at things which are further away in real life, they look a lot smaller than they do up close.
-If we really want our animation to look realistic, we can change the size of our sprites to mimic this effect.

-This will help to create a greater sense of depth in your scene.
-Bigger sprites appear to be closer to the front of the stage with smaller sprites appearing further away.

-+ Think about what backdrop and sprites will you choose and/or create for your scenery?

-In this project, for your scenery, you can **Choose a Backdrop** or make one.
-You can also **Choose a Sprite** or make them.

 --- /task ---

 --- task ---

-+ Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}.

---- /task ---

-Below are some examples of **How to…**.
-You can use these if you need a reminder, or to understand blocks in more detail.

---- task ---

 Objects which are already drawn onto a backdrop cannot be programmed.
-Choose a simple backdrop with just a few or no objects drawn on it.
-This will give you more freedom as you go on to create sprites as part of your scenery in the next step.

 ![Image with sprites and backdrops](images/challenge2-layers.gif)